Ubuntu Desktop for developers

 And, as the Ubuntu OS converges, these same applications will be able to run on desktop, tablets, phone and even on the Internet of Things — one application across our full range of devices.

-Alongside support for the very latest hardware, Ubuntu 16.04 includes new versions of many core apps and developer technologies.
+Ubuntu 16.04 is the latest LTS release.
+Alongside support for the very latest hardware, this release includes new versions of many core apps and developer technologies.

 - Linux 4.4 kernel